Delicatessen: M-Estimation in Python

-To illustrate, 15 observations were simulated following Altman \& Krzywinski (2016) \cite{Altman2016}.
-A reference model was fit to the simulated data using least squares linear regression (Figure 1a).
+where $Y_i$ is the independent variable, $X_i$ is the dependent variable(s), $\boldsymbol{\alpha}=(\alpha_0,\alpha_1)$ is the parameter vector for the regression model, and $f_k(\cdot)$ truncates or bounds the residuals at $-k,k$.
+To illustrate, 15 observations were simulated following Altman \& Krzywinski (2016) \cite{Altman2016} and all models were fit using \texttt{delicatessen} with built-in estimating equations.
+As a reference, a linear model was fit to the simulated data (Figure 1a, original reference slope: $0.72$).
 An outlying value of $Y_i$ was then generated by replacing $Y_i$ with $Y_i + 3$ for the observation with the smallest $X_i$ value.
-When incorporating this outlier, the slope is decreased.
-With robust regression and $k=1.345$ \cite{Huber2004}, the influence of the outlier was reduced and the estimated slope was closer to the reference (Figure 1a).
+When fitting a linear model with this outlier, the slope is noticeably decreased ($0.52$).
+With robust regression and $k=1.345$ \cite{Huber2004}, the influence of the outlier was curtailed and the estimated slope ($0.62$) was closer to the reference.

-As the second example, consider estimation of a dose-response curve.
-We replicate the results of Ritz et al. (2015) using data on herbicides and ryegrass root length \cite{Ritz2015, Inderjit2002}.
-Since there is a natural lower bound of zero on root length, a three-parameter log-logistic (3PL) model was used, with parameters for the halfway maximum effective concentration ($\gamma_1$), steepness of the dose-response curve ($\gamma_2$), and upper limit ($\gamma_3$) \cite{Ritz2015}.
-The corresponding estimating equations for the 3PL are denoted by $\psi_{PL}(R_i, D_i; \boldsymbol{\gamma})$, where $R_i$ is the response and $D_i$ is the dose.
-Besides the halfway maximum effective concentration, other levels of effective concentrations may be of interest.
-Let $EC_\delta$ denote the $\delta$-level effective concentration, where $0 < \delta < 100$.
-Here, estimation of $EC_{20}$ is of interest, with the corresponding estimating equation denoted by $\psi_{20}(EC_{20}; \boldsymbol{\gamma})$.
-Since $EC_{20}$ is a transformation of $\boldsymbol{\gamma}$, the estimating equation does not directly depend on $D_i$ or $R_i$.
-The estimating equations can then be 'stacked' together
+As the second example, consider estimating the dose-response curve of herbicides on ryegrass root length \cite{Inderjit2002, Ritz2015}.
+Since there is a natural lower bound of zero on root length, a three-parameter log-logistic (3PL) model was used.
+Parameters of the 3PL model are the halfway maximum effective concentration ($\gamma_1$), steepness of the dose-response curve ($\gamma_2$), and upper limit on the response ($\gamma_3$).
+Let $\psi_{PL}(D_i, R_i; \boldsymbol{\gamma})$ denote the estimating equations (see Appendix), where $D_i$ is the dose and $R_i$ is the response.
+Besides the halfway maximum effective concentration, other concentration levels may also be of interest.
+Let $\delta_a$ denote the $a$\% effective concentration, where $0 < a < 100$.
+Here, estimation of the 20\% effective concentration was of interest, with the estimating equation $\psi_{EC}(\delta_{20}, \boldsymbol{\gamma})$.
+As $\delta_a$ is a transformation of the other parameters, this estimating equation does not depend on the observations but is instead a delta-method transformation of the parameters.
+Here, the estimating equations can be `stacked' together